ddefb/ar-ifnmg/README.md

-# ar-js-test
+# IFNMG - AR Project
-Trying some Framework using A-Frame and AR.js.
+Trying some Framework using A-Frame and AR.js for IFNMG - AR Project.
-Using free spider model and earth texture.
-Marker using default Hiro and Kanji marker from ARToolkit
+Using free models and texture (and adaptated) from Sketchfab.
+Marker using default markers from ARToolkit.